polyfy/polylith/doc/commands.md

     KEY     -> any key in :tag-patterns.
     SHA     -> a git SHA-1 hash (if no key was found in :tag-patterns).

-  The color mode is taken from ~/.polylith/config.edn but can be overridden by passing in color-mode:COLOR where valid colors are none, light, and dark.
+  The color mode is taken from ~/.config/polylith/config.edn but can be overridden by passing in color-mode:COLOR where valid colors are none, light, and dark.
+  (if the XDG_CONFIG_HOME environment variable is set, that will be used instead of ~/.config)

   Example (shell only):
     switch-ws dir:~/myworkspace